Nerajno/begin-to-code/lessons/python/lesson-6/presentation.md

 ```
 ---
 This is your first Pygame program.
 Please type it into a new `.py` file,
+you may name it what you want - except for `pygame.py` -

-you may name it what you want, and then run the program.
+The reason you cannot name it `pygame.py` is that when you do so, and the
+program tries to `import pygame` in the first line, it will actually try
+to import your `pygame.py` as the pygame module!!!

 Unfortunately, Python Tutor does not support Pygame, and therefore, you'll
 not be able to use it to debug your program.
 More on this later.